mdger/UGNM_Instantmessaging/LAS2peer-Template-Project/doc/api.md

 			* 404: Resource does not exist

-* __Create Contact:__ Creates a Contact If the active User received a request from the contact
+* __Create Contact:__ Creates a Contact If the active User received a request from the contact.
  	* __HTTP Method:__ POST
 	* __Consumes:__ application/json; a JSON string in the following form `{'username':'username'}` ('username'=The user who should be added)
 	* __Produces:__ -